-- 1.5.1 The objectives for the CWR area were born out of an extensive community and stakeholder engagement process which enabled a collective vision to be produced. - 1.5.2 Ten key themes were derived from the public engagement process; the first was an overarching theme supporting the positive change which could be brought forward through regeneration of the CWR area in incremental phases.
-Participants envisaged a mixed-use pedestrian friendly quarter which is distinctly Winchester; this is the vision for the SPD framework and builds upon LPP2 policy WIN4. - 1.5.3 The remaining nine key themes derived from the public engagement process along with the nine principles set out in policy WIN4 have been distilled and honed into eight objectives for the regeneration of the CWR area.
+- 1.5.1 The objectives for the CWR area were borne out of an extensive community and stakeholder engagement process which enabled a collective vision to be produced. - 1.5.2 Ten key themes were derived from the public engagement process; the first was an overarching theme supporting the positive change which could be brought forward through regeneration of the CWR area in incremental phases.
+Participants envisaged a mixed-use pedestrian friendly quarter which is distinctly Winchester; this is the vision for the SPD framework and builds upon LPP2 policy WIN4. - 1.5.3 The remaining nine key themes derived from the public engagement process along with the nine principles set out in policy WIN4 have been distilled and honed into nine objectives for the regeneration of the CWR area.
+These demonstrate the type of development which might come forward in accordance with the local plan policies.

-1.5.4 The Council requires development within the CWR area to meet the following objectives:
+1.5.4 Development within the CWR area should meet the following objectives:

-Objective I
+OBJECTIVE I